-Turn off the engine, remove the key from ignition, place transmission in Park.
+- Turn off the engine, remove the key from the ignition, and place the transmission in Park.
 Set the parking brakes.

-Use a clean cloth to wipe the oil from the tip of the dipstick.
-Note the min and max marks on the indicator of the dipstick.
+- Use a clean cloth to wipe the oil from the tip of the dipstick.
+Note the min and maximum marks on the indicator of the dipstick.

-If the level is between the min and max marks, the oil level is correct.
-If the level is below the min mark, you will need to add engine oil to bring the level to the recommended range.
-If the level is above the MAX mark, you need to remove some oil.
+- The oil level is correct if the level is between the min and max marks.
+If the level is below the minimum mark, you must add engine oil to bring the level to the recommended range.
+You must remove some oil if the level is above the MAX mark.

-Add one quart (or one litter) of the recommended engine oil, then recheck the oil level.
+- Add one quart (or one liter) of the recommended engine oil, then recheck the oil level.
 Use a funnel to avoid oil spills.

 - Continue adding oil, no more than one quart at a time, until the oil level is in the recommended range.
 Do not overfill the engine with oil past the MAX oil mark level.